FEA and CFD Based Simulation of Blast, Explosion & Fire

 Contemporary design requirements associated with the protection of life and property often require consideration for blast effects resulting from either accidental or intentional explosions.
 Proper treatment of blast effects in structural systems requires specialized knowledge ranging from non-linear responses of structures to short-duration dynamic loading.
 Enteknograte’s Research engineers have extensive training and experience in managing all structural response considerations related to high-energy events, including blast design, explosion effects and mitigation, and finite clement modeling of blast events.
+Design and validation of structures against blast loads are important for modern society in order to protect and secure its citizen.
+Since it is a challenge to validate and optimise protective structures against blast loads using full-scale experimental tests, we have to turn our attention towards advanced numerical tools like the CFD and finite element method.

 - A pure Lagrangian formulation,